8 Best Hikes in the Midwest [2025]

 One of my favorite things to do is hike from the top of a sand dune all the way to the beach.
 It makes for a rewarding end to any hike!

-It is one of my favorite places to hike in the Midwest thanks to its views over lake Michigan, and its proximity to Chicago.
+It is one of my favorite places to hike in the Midwest thanks to its views over Lake Michigan, and its proximity to Chicago.

 Simply rent a car for a one-hour drive or catch a direct train from Chicago Union Station.